-We also illustrate an example in Figure \ref{fig:tree} that shows how candidate task trees are weighed against one another and how the total success rate can change between a pair of trees when there is human involvement.
+We illustrate an example as Figure \ref{fig:tree} that shows how candidate task trees are weighed against one another and how the total success rate can change between a pair of trees when there is human involvement.
 As the value of $M$ becomes higher, the ideal task tree changed within trees and caused a significant improvement in the overall success rate of the task (from 28.5\% to 95\%).
-However, we can probably make a reasonable trade-off with $M$ = 1 rather than $M$ = 2 since it should demand less effort from the human assistant.
+However, we can probably make a reasonable trade-off with $M = 1$ instead of $M = 2$, since it should demand less effort from the human assistant.